sanjivyash/Django-REST-API/README.md

 # Django-REST-API

+Please set up the sql file shown in a database called bank.

 Take the following steps to run the web application:
 * Set up a virtual environment using pipenv or virtualenv
 ```